gergelyk/prog-lang-usability/src/usage.md

 ## Python

 Code is prepared mostly for CPython ~3.8.
 Most of the snippets contain mypy-style type hints.
+However, in some cases they are skipped for clarity.

 File-based examples can be run as: `python3 example.py`